sharvari-p/CS648.01-Assignment-1/README.md

 * _Ferris_, Founder and CEO

 ### Created a html page for Vecta Corp using HTML commands.
 Named this page as index.html.
 ### Created a github repository and pushed this index.html page on github.
-Also updated the readme file.
+Also updated the readme file using the markdown concepts.